dtulibrary/puppeteer/README.md

 # Puppeteer

-Test your puppet modules in a Docker container on a variety of OS'es (currently Debian Wheezy and Debian Jessie).
+Test your puppet modules in a Docker container on a variety of OS'es.

 ## Using it